uit-no/python-course-2018/session-2/part-1.md

 - Work on solutions incrementally.
 - It is totally OK to solve it only halfway, but if you have time left, go for the "My name is Bond, James Bond".
+- Good idea to work in pairs and discuss.